"

 Angles can be scribed using a combination square protractor or a plain protractor, also called a plate protractor.
 A protractor can be used to both measure angles and locked at an angular position to the nearest degree to be used for angular scribing.
 In Figure 14-6, the protractor is locked to a specified angle for scribing.
 To accurately scribe the angle, the straight edge of the protractor’s head is moved to the reference edge of the workpiece, and then the scriber is dragged along the blade edge.

-Image showing how A protractor is used to scribe an angular line on a part
+Fingers are holding A protractor to scribe an angular line on a part

 14.5 Scribing Arcs

 Figure 14-8.
-A ruler is used to set a spring divider to a desired measurement
+A ruler is used to set a divider to a desired measurement.

 Some calipers will provide indentations on the back side to allow for a more accurate divider setting.
 View Figure 14-9.

 Figure 14-9.
-A spring divider is set using indents on a caliper
+A divider is set using indents on a caliper.

 To scribe, one point of the divider is held in the arc’s center point, and the other point is pulled to create the scribed arc, as illustrated in Figure 14-10.

-Images showing how A spring divider is used to create a scribed arc
+Two views of hands using a spring divider is to create a scribed arc

 Learning Activities